MagedGDEV/QtCoreGuide/README.md

 > [!NOTE]
 > The code examples provided are written for **Qt 6**.
 If you are using **Qt 5**, you may need to make slight adjustments to the syntax.
 Additionally, the **`QDate`**, **`QTime`**, and **`QDateTime`** classes offer a wide range of functionalities beyond what is shown here.
 For a comprehensive list of features and methods, refer to the official [Qt Documentation](https://doc.qt.io/).

-Here’s a revised and improved version of your explanation about the **`QString`** class for your README:

----

 ## 3. QString Class

 In Qt, the **`QString`** class is used to store and manipulate strings.
 It provides a wide range of functionalities for working with text, making it more powerful and flexible than standard C++ strings (`std::string`). `QString` is part of the **`QtCore`** module and is designed to handle Unicode text seamlessly.